PRESS RELEASE: Aries Clean Energy Is Solving Major Sustainability Problems, Advancing Innovation with R&D Team

 About Aries Clean Energy

 Aries Clean Energy, LLC, based in Nashville, Tennessee, designs and builds innovative bio-based downdraft and fluidized bed gasification systems using its eight patents granted to date.
 Its projects provide for the sustainable disposal of waste, reduction of carbon emissions, and the production of clean thermal and electrical energy.
 The company’s ongoing R&D efforts are focused on cleaning syngas produced from waste for use in internal combustion engines.
-A solar division designs and implements commercial and community scale photovoltaic facilities.

 Contact: Nancy Cooper